pooja-panchal1911/pooja-panchal1911/README.md

 Feel free to reach out if you have any questions or if you're interested in collaborating on a project!

 ## Let's Connect
-Connect with me on LinkedIn or Twitter to stay updated on my latest projects and design insights.
+Connect with me on LinkedIn or Email to stay updated on my latest projects and design insights.

 ## Thanks for visiting!
 Thanks for stopping by my GitHub profile.
 I'm looking forward to connecting with fellow designers and developers!